MCUapps/mcutk/README.markdown

 - jlink -- simply type `make jlink` to launch OpenOCD's gdbserver with jlink interface.
 - openjtag -- simply type `make jlink` to launch OpenOCD's gdbserver with openjtag interface.
 - stlink -- simply type `make jlink` to ST's st-util for ST-LINK
-- gdb_[target].elf -- connect gdbserver at localhost port 3333 for debugging.
+- gdb_[target].elf -- connect to gdbserver running at localhost port 3333 for debugging.
-- cgdb_[target].elf -- connect gdbserver at localhost port 3333 for debugging, but with `cgdb`
+- cgdb_[target].elf -- connect to gdbserver running at localhost port 3333 for debugging, but with `cgdb` client (gdb's TUI).
-- sram_[target].elf -- run target.elf in SRAM.
-Note you must use linkscript configured for SRAM and remap NVIC's vectors base in your firmware
+- sram_[target].elf -- connect to gdbserver running at localhost port 3333 for debugging, set to be executed in SRAM.
+Note you must use linkscript configured for SRAM, and DO remap NVIC's vectors base in your firmware.

 Feel free to extend the file `helpers.cmake` to fit your own needs.